 I shall treat each of these in turn.

 (i) Aristotle argues that what distinguishes primary being (ousia) most of all is that it is capable of changing into opposite categorical predicates, for example, hot and cold, large and small (Cat.
 5 4b16–19).
 So one sense of potency is to have “a potency to change in any direction whatever, whether for the worse or for the better,” where “worse or better” stands in for any pair of opposites (Met.
 V.12 1019b2–3).
 The key here is that, in some respects, the potency is indifferent to which of the things it is.
-Let us call this the Any-Opposite Principle.
+I shall call this the Any Opposite Principle.

 The question arises, however, whether the potency to be hot is different altogether than the potency to be cold: why is it one and the same capacity that is capable of opposites?
 Aristotle says: